gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 experience](https://camo.githubusercontent.com/0506699aaaae2f9772cc381b92f2aa5e14eba296/687474703a2f2f7a697070792e6766796361742e636f6d2f556c74696d6174655765656b6c7942617265626972646261742e676966)

-When loading a page in a Gatsby site, browsers first load the page's pre-built HTML file and then load the minimum Javascript needed to make that page interactive.
+When loading a page in a Gatsby site, browsers first load the page's pre-built HTML file and then load the minimum JavaScript needed to make that page interactive.

 Because Gatsby sites are just static files, you're ensured a much more *carefree deployment*.
-There are no *complicated databases* to install and maintain and *webservers to scale* and protect against hacking.
+There are no *complicated databases* to install and maintain and *web-servers to scale* and protect against hacking.

 Serving static files ensures consistent *super fast load times*.
 Once your site is loaded, Gatsby automatically *pre-fetches* adjacent pages.